CraftAcademy/node_api_generator/README.md

 [Chai](https://www.chaijs.com/api/bdd/) is a BDD / TDD assertion library for Node.

 [FactoryGirl](https://www.npmjs.com/package/factory-girl) provides factory methods to create test fixtures for automated software testing.
 Used in both unit tests as well as in request specs (features).

+[FakerJS](https://www.npmjs.com/package/faker) helps you real looking data to your tests or database seeders, and it also can be pretty entertaining.

 ## License